specbug/competitive-programming/README.md

 ## Overview

-This repo is a a hook to keep me motivated.
+This repo is a hook to keep me motivated.
 It typifies the perpetual effort to confront cognitive tasks.

 ## Key